 The citadel in Namur has an interesting history.
 As a matter of fact there was always some type of structure on the cliff tops overlooking the Meuse River and Dinant.
 You can walk up as there are stairs, but the best option would be to take the...

 Get whisked away to the Upper Town in just 64 seconds on Zagreb’s emblematic blue funicular.
 Connecting the Lower and Upper Town areas since 1890, the cable railway is said to be the world’s shortest for public transport.
 Once you...

 Mer de Glace, 74400 Chamonix, France

-Snaking, cracking, shimmering a brilliant blue in places and revealing mystical frosts in others, the Mer de Glace displays nature in all its force.
-France’s longest glacier stretches 4.3 miles and is over 650 feet deep.
-Quite literally...
+Snaking, cracking, shimmering a brilliant blue in places and covered by mystical frost in others, the Mer de Glace displays nature in all its powerful glory.
+France’s longest glacier stretches for 4.3 miles and is over 650 feet deep....

 12320 Conques, France

 Conques, located in the Midi-Pyrenees in the south of France, is not an easy place to find.
 Unless, of course, you're hiking the Santiago de Compostela pilgrimage route.
 The medieval village, which boasts a gorgeous cathedral and an ample amount...

 My friend and I were walking around town when we noticed this very cool signage for the House of Terror.
 We weren't really enthusiastic about the subject so we opted to continue our walk and find another amazing cafe but I did snap a photo....

 Obala kralja Zvonimira 13, 21220, Trogir, Croatia